Bali Travel Insurance Guide

 Balinese Local Village, Culture & Trekking Experience

 Our Balinese Local Village, Culture & Trekking Experience is one of our best Bali tours that takes you off of the beaten path, perfect if you’re looking to experience life like a Balinese local!
-You’ll get to experience traditional Balinese culture by visiting the local Bakas village, have lunch in a Balinese home, participate in a traditional dance performance and even make a local offering - finished off by a trek through the rice fields to visit a hidden river!
+You’ll get to experience traditional Balinese culture by visiting the local Bakas village, have lunch in a Balinese home, participate in a traditional dance performance and even make a local offering - finished off by a trek through the rice fields to visit a hidden river!$99 Book now

 WHAT TO DO IF YOU GET SICK?